hurter3/LionsTour2021SA/README.md

 ## **Future Enhancments**

-Expand on the product detail view to incorporate size selection and add additional thumbnails.
+-   Expand on the product detail view to incorporate size selection and add additional thumbnails.
-Incorporate stock management and control.
+-   Incorporate stock management and control.
+-   Automate the backend process to aggregate each users accrued_points after every match played.

 <hr />